bloominstituteoftechnology/webdb-iv-challenge/README.md

   - the list of ingredients with the quantity.
 - follow the same pattern to add the CRUD operations for other entities in the system.
 - add _units of measure_ support for the **ingredient**s.
-- add a table of unit of measure convertions, so that we can record the quantity for an **ingredient** using a unit of measure and see the values for other units reading the recipe.
+- add a table of unit of measure conversions, so that we can record the quantity for an **ingredient** using a unit of measure and see the values for other units reading the recipe.
 - design and build a front end client for your API.
 - add a `getShoppingList(recipeId)` that returns a list of all the recipe's ingredients including the quantity of each.